vyryx/obs-clips-player/README.md

 ---

+Firstly download this (as a `.zip`) and extract it, place that folder somewhere on your PC where you can find it - this is now called your _working directory_

 ### Step 1: Get API Credentials
 Head to [Twitch Developer Console](https://dev.twitch.tv/console) to register your application and obtain API credentials.